trueadm/ripple/README.md

 #### Reactive Arrays

-Just like, objects, you can use the `Tracked<V>` objects in any standard JavaScript object, like arrays:
+Just like objects, you can use the `Tracked<V>` objects in any standard JavaScript object, like arrays:

 ```js
 let first = track(0);